WebSovereign/ImageGallery/README.md

 # ImageGallery

-This is a html file with image url files being used with basic css to create an image gallery without bootstrap code implementation.
+This is a html file with image url's being used with basic css to create an image gallery without bootstrap code implementation.